 The Group provides campus recruitment services to employers.
-These services include planning, promoting and managing recruitment events on or near college campuses as well as a host of selection and screening services that enable employers to successfully recruit college students and graduates.
+These services include planning, promoting and managing recruitment events online or in-person on or near college campuses as well as a host of selection and screening services that enable employers to successfully recruit college students and graduates.
 The Group satisfies its performance obligation and revenue is recognized when these events and the tasks in conjunction to these events as outlined in the contract with customers have been completed.